melli79/melli79.github.io/post/02peifandsmurfs/index.md

 Can you write a function `def congee(n :int) -> str:` that replaces every 3rd number by "congee" (粥)?
 Congee in English sounds very similar to three, that is why we replace every 3rd number.

-how to adjust the main loop in order to use the function?
+How to adjust the main loop such that it uses the new function?

 Can you refine (完善/提高) the function a bit?